 At this year’s Victorian Days, you will have the opportunity to participate in an evening Cotillion Dance, which will be held at the Red Frame Mill.
 Guests will enjoy non-alcoholic beverages of lemonade and iced tea, as well as cheese and fruit platters.
 Tickets may be purchased in advance for $20 per person.
 There will also be tickets available that evening at the door for $25 per person.
 In keeping with the tradition of Victorian Days, formal 19th-Century attire is highly recommended.

-Belvidere Heritage, the new 501(C)(3) non-profit charitable organization responsible for planning Victorian Days this year, has entered into an agreement with The Lost Ramblers.
-The Band will provide entertainment for the organization’s first ever formal Cotillion, to be held 8:00 pm to 11:00 pm, September 6, 2019 at the Red Frame Mill.
+Belvidere Heritage, the new 501(C)(3) non-profit charitable organization responsible for planning Victorian Days, has entered into an agreement with The Lost Ramblers.
+The Band will provide entertainment for the organization’s second ever formal Cotillion, to be held 8:00 pm to 11:00 pm, September 6, 2019 at the Red Frame Mill.

 2019 Cotillion Details